The NHS is currently experiencing some of the most severe pressures in its 70-year history.

 - However, the 2019 GP patient survey found that only 3.8% of respondents wanted an appointment with a week or more wait, and 57.2% of all patients saw or spoke to someone at a time they wanted or sooner (58.2% in 2018).
 64.7% of patients were satisfied with the general practice appointment times that were available to them (65.9% in 2018).

-- In September 2019, there were 6,867 GP practices in England, a decrease of 270 compared to September 2018 – meaning more than five practices closed every week over that period.
+- In February 2020, there were 6,813 GP practices open in England, a decrease of 180 compared to February 2019 – meaning more than three practices closed every week over that period (on average).

 - Some of this reduction is due to smaller practices merging.
 However, many of these closures are also likely to be due to practices becoming unviable due to lack of staff, particularly a shortage of GP partners.